ironfiste1213/real-time-forum/BACKEND_CHAT_IMPLEMENTATION_GUIDE.md

 **Why channels?** They make concurrent operations safe.
 No race conditions!

-**Why select?** It lets the hub handle multiple things simultaneously.
+**Why select?** It lets the hub handle multiple things simultaneously without blocking.

+**Why private routing?** Unlike broadcast chat, private messages need to be delivered to specific users only, improving privacy and reducing unnecessary network traffic.

 ---